surf-visualization/blospray/docs/sciviz.md

   This usually involves a client-server setup, where the sciviz GUI application is the client.
 Blender does not provide this kind of functionality, although CyclesPhi is a step in this direction for rendering (but not analysis).
-The large datasets use case is a bit of a niche though, with new systems having many CPU cores and powerful GPUs available.
+BLOSPRAY could support this mode, as OSPRay itself has support for distributed rendering based on MPI.
+The use case for large datasets that need parallel processing is a bit of a niche though, as new systems have many CPU cores, lots of memory and powerful GPUs.

 - Volume rendering in Blender is currently geared towards the builtin smoke and fluid simulations.
 Some effort is going on into making import of external data